-Pending litigation, administrative actions, tax matters, regulatory requirements and new legal requirements could have an adverse effect on our financial results.
+Pending and potential future litigation, administrative actions, tax matters, regulatory requirements and new legal requirements could have an adverse effect on our financial results.

-As a global company, during the course of our business we are subject to various legal and administrative actions in which we assert our rights under various laws, including intellectual property laws.
+As a global company, during the course of our business we are subject to various legal and administrative actions in which we assert our rights under various laws, including intellectual property and data privacy laws.
 We may not be successful in defending against these actions or in asserting these rights.
 In addition, we could incur substantial costs in defending against, or in asserting our rights in, these actions.